Knowledge mining of unstructured information: application to cyber-domain: Methods and Materials

 \subsection{Domain Ontology Structure}

-In the framework of this study we will use a novel domain ontology for defining the elements and the relationships appearing in the knowledge graph.
-The ontology is depicted in Fig. \ref{fig:onto}.
-We constructed this cyber-specific ontology for the purpose of capturing knowledge on the entities and actors at a strategic level, i.e. at a level that describes real world structures and helps in constructing a bigger picture of the whole field at once.
-The extracted information for each report on a cyber attack depicts the main attributes of an organization and ideally forms a connected network, in which visualizing trends and campaigns along with individual attack incidents is possible.
+The framework of this study utilizes a novel domain ontology for defining the elements and the relationships appearing in the knowledge graph.
+The ontology is depicted in Fig. \ref{fig:onto} and it captures knowledge on the entities and actors at a strategic level, i.e. at a level that describes real world structures and helps in constructing a broader picture of the whole field at once.
+The extracted information for each report on a cyberattack depicts the main attributes of an organization and ideally forms a connected network, in which visualizing trends and campaigns along with individual attack incidents is possible.
 The entities, such as companies and organizations, are described by their countries and industries as well as by their products and possible child-parent relationships to other entities.
 Different countries, products and industries appear in the knowledge graph as nodes alongside the organizations and attacking entities.
-We further categorize industry and country nodes into central nodes and rest of the nodes non-central.
+We categorize industry and country nodes into central nodes and rest of the nodes non-central.

-As we are here using DBpedia Spotlight to obtain information on the extracted entities, the ontology can be considered to share similar meaning fields as DBpedia.
-The relationships and their counterparts in DBpedia's syntax are depicted in the table in Figure \ref{fig:onto}.
+As we are using DBpedia Spotlight to obtain information on the extracted entities, the ontology can be considered to share predicates with the ontology of DBpedia.
+The relationships and their counterparts in DBpedia's syntax are depicted in the table in Fig. \ref{fig:onto}.